 When you visit Gozo these days, spotting a lace-maker at work is rare!
-As lace-makers on the island have dwindled it’s still important to highlight some curious points that are related to this art and craft that has indisputably left its mark on the Gozitan cultural identity.
+As lace-making on the island has dwindled it’s still important to highlight some curious points that are related to this art and craft that has indisputably left its mark on the Gozitan cultural identity.

 - In the past centuries, lace-making was not a hobby but a cottage industry that helped to alleviate the poor, rural families and brought in extra income.
 Girls were taught how to work the bobbins at a very young age and the trickle of money from lace making would help in making ends meet.